Go Back

 Extreme weather stretched across a huge swath of the West from Washington all the way to Colorado on Dec.
 16-17.

-This amount of rain will be enough to unleash moderate to major flooding along both small streams and rivers in western Oregon.
-A few locations may experience crests close to record levels, such as in the Portland area.
+This amount of rain has caused several rivers and streams to reach moderate to major flood stage across western Oregon.
+A few locations such as the Portland area may experience crests close to record levels.
 Motorists should be prepared for areas of high water and road washouts.
 Mudslides are also a danger with the storm.

 The small streams and the short-run rivers in the Oregon mountainous areas will surge in a matter of hours, adding to the dangers.
 In the flatter terrain of the lower elevations, the rivers will rise, crest and fall over a matter of a few days.

-Rainfall in western Washington will range from 0.50 of an inch to 4 inches, with the greatest concentration in the southwestern part of the state and the southern Washington Cascades.
+Any rain through this weekend could lead to renewed flooding across the Pacific Northwest.
 People living along streams and rivers in Washington should be prepared for a new surge of water, but not to the levels experienced in the past week or so, which approached records in some areas.

 Due to the frequency and duration of the drenching rain events, the prolonged pressure could result in levee failures.